 There's water, water everywhere and not a drop to drink.
 At least, that is what my children say as they look in our fridge for something to drink.
 I always have lots of bottles of cold, sparkling water on hand, but they prefer soft drinks, juice boxes, Gatorade, Hawaiian Punch, flavored milk like chocolate and strawberry, and sports drinks.
 They're all enjoyable, except the price.

 After another sky-high grocery bill, I decided to take action and lower our "drinking" costs.
 There are several ways that I found to reduce it, without sacrificing taste.

-Canned soda pop can deflate your budget.
+- Canned soda pop can deflate your budget.
 The larger cans often get wasted.
-My children only drink about half, and then leave the rest lying around.
-I countered by buying small pop bottles for 25 cents each, and then refilling them from the larger bottles.
+My children only drink about half, and then leave the rest sitting around.
+I countered by buying small pop bottles for 50 cents each, and then refilling them from the larger bottles.
 The kid-sized bottles have just the right amount, so I don't pour my money down the drain anymore.

 These are some different ways to save money on beverages.
 Young or old, we all need to stay hydrated.
 How you choose to do it can save a bundle on your budget.
 Here's to you!

 Take the Next Step:

 - Could spending 5 minutes reading a newsletter twice a week save you time and money every day?
 Dollar Stretcher Tips readers think so.
 Subscribe and find out how many ideas stretch your day and your dollar!
 Subscribers get a copy of our ebook Little Luxuries: 130 Ways to Live Better...For Less for FREE.

 - Visit The Dollar Stretcher Library for more on beverage savings.